VMFS Recovery™

 What is VirtualBox?

-VirtualBox is a free and open-source hosted hypervisor for x86 virtualization, developed by Oracle Corporation.
-Created initially by Innotek GmbH, it was later acquired by Sun Microsystems, which was then acquired by Oracle.
-VirtualBox allows users to run multiple operating systems on a single physical machine as virtual machines (VMs).
-Each VM can run its own operating system (OS), such as Windows, Linux, or macOS, independently of the host OS.
+VirtualBox is a free, open-source hosted hypervisor for x86 virtualization, developed by Oracle Corporation.
+Originally created by Innotek GmbH, it was later acquired by Sun Microsystems and then by Oracle.
+VirtualBox enables users to run multiple operating systems on a single physical machine as virtual machines (VMs).
+Each VM operates independently, allowing different operating systems like Windows, Linux, or macOS to run simultaneously without affecting the host OS.

 Features Of VirtualBox